 c.
 It is a best practice that the complaints mechanisms is jointly created and owned by all Organizations and that it allows for complaints on a variety of issues, rather than only SEA, so as to promote use and avoid stigmatization.

 d.
-Establish clear procedures on how to handle and complaints
+Establish clear procedures on how to handle and refer complaints as in agreement with the PSEA network interagency mechanism for referrals.

 5. Ensure there is investigation procedure and capacity in place

+a.
 Ensure there is clarity on the role of the office investigating allegations and directing them to headquarters.

+b.
+Adhere to clear protocols to investigate allegations

 6. Ensure recruitment procedures check background of prospective employees